tkellogg/tkellogg.github.com/_posts/2014-06-24-why-is-null-bad.md

 foo.length(); // KAPOW!!!
 {% endhighlight %}

-The working programmer will be quick to point out "yeah, the dumbass programmer forgot to check for null".
-This is true, lets just go ahead and fix that.

-{% highlight java %}
-public class Foo {
-	private String name = ""; // change #1

-	public int length() {
-		return name.length();
-	}

-	public void setName(String name) {
-		// change #2
-		this.name = (name == null ? "" : name);
-	}
-}
-{% endhighlight %}

 There are two kinds of values, (1) the ones that are there and (2) the ones that might not be.
 The trouble with the type systems of Java/C#/.../Ruby is that you can't tell the difference between these types.
-In the example, if `name` could be non-nullable string this program would be a lot simpler.
-This is how we would do it in Scala:
+The null value is implicitly always available, so you have to always check for it even though it may not even make sense.

+Newer languages like Scala offer an Option type that represents something that can have no value.
+Here's the example in Scala:

 {% highlight scala %}
 class Foo {